Graduate Visit

 GRADUATE OPEN HOUSE

-The School of Architecture will host an Open House for admitted graduate students in Spring 2024.
+The School of Architecture hosts an Open House for admitted graduate students each Spring.
 More information will be shared as it becomes available.

 • Instagram Post